 Polymer- and nanoparticle-based delivery systems are expected to overcome limitations of traditional drug delivery strategies.
 While many strides have been made in drug carrier design, the superficial penetration of tumours by nanoparticles remains a key hurdle to treatment success.

-In this context, we are mapping a structure-function-property relationship using our molecular polymer brush nanomaterials.
+In this context, we are mapping a structure-function-property relationship using our molecular polymer bottlebrush nanomaterials.
 We were one of the first teams to establish that polymer brush-based nanoparticles are promising in nanomedicine applications.
-Since then, we have better understood our nanoparticle platform and are using our controlled synthesis methods to screen for ideal nanoparticle design parameters with the ultimate goal of improving tissue and tumour penetration of future polymer nanomedicines.
+Since then, we have understood our nanoparticle platform better and are using our controlled synthesis methods to screen for ideal nanoparticle design parameters with the ultimate goal of improving tissue and tumour penetration of future polymer nanomedicines.
 Along the way, we have already established that our materials can deliver cytotoxic drugs and accumulate in tumours.
-Intriguingly, we can use nanoparticle shape, aspect ratio, amphiphilicity and stiffness to influence the how our material interacts with the biological domain.
-Most recently, we showed that subtle changes to brush stiffness affect their intracellular fate, providing possible mechanical means to control treatment outcomes in the future.
+Intriguingly, we can use nanoparticle shape, aspect ratio, amphiphilicity and stiffness to influence the how our material interacts with cells in vitro and in vivo.
+Most recently, we showed that subtle changes to brush stiffness affect their intracellular fate, potentially providing mechanical means to control treatment outcomes in the future.

 Selected references: